ICTatRTI/ELE_PEModel/ReadMe.md

 ### Updated by Shane Weisberg, October 2021

 ### Run Instructions:
-Using the terminal, navigate to the "Shell" directory and run the shell script `run_ema.sh` Add the flag `-o` to this command to run the original, unmodified optimization model If bash is not installed on your system (windows users), you can download gitbash from https://git-scm.com/downloads and configure VS Code to run bash in its terminal
+Using the terminal, navigate to the "Shell" directory and run the shell script `run_pe.sh` Add the flag `-o` to this command to run the original, unmodified optimization model If bash is not installed on your system (windows users), you can download gitbash from https://git-scm.com/downloads and configure VS Code to run bash in its terminal